 ... payload: id: 25 order: ASC

 The form key automatically changes the request so that its content is a

 URL-Encoded form.
 All key-values are encoded and sent as the payload.
 The

 You shouldn't use this with Payload or FormData as they'll override each other.

 The FormData key automatically changes the request so that its content is a

 multipart/form-data form.
 It's Content-Type header is set accordingly.
 This is

-Form as they'll override each other.
+You shouldn't use this with Payload or Form as they'll override each other.

 ... formdata: name: David lastname: Diaz